 8. From Beer To Eternity (2013)

 December 22, 2012: the day it went quiet.
 Tearing the fuck out of his guitar onstage with Rigor Mortis, Mr. Michael Ralph Scaccia suffered from a heart attack and died.
 Hounded with questions regarding Ministry’s future, Al said Ministry was done.
 Mikey was his best friend and, as Jorgensen so beautifully worded it: “Life without Mikey is like orange juice without pulp - kind of bland.”
 From Beer To Eternity is Mikey’s swansong for Ministry, throwing loads of weird shit at the wall; Thanx But No Thanx is a dubby reggae headfuck featuring a recital of William H. Burroughs’ Thanksgiving Prayer; The Horror is spasmodic, unhinged industrial sampling at its most haunting and the thrashing guitar wizardry of Side Fx Include Mikey’s Middle Finger (TV4) and Punch In The Face proves that, even in middle age, the Ministry lads could rage like bulls on blue Smarties.
-It’s old Ministry, new Ministry and a bit of something else – whether this is the band’s last record remains to be seen, but what a way to go out.
+It’s old Ministry, new Ministry and a bit of something else.

 - My Life Story | Ministry's Al Jourgensen